 It will feel great for a few minutes, but it won’t last!
 You’ll likely be tired out within a few minutes and gasping for breath, especially if you’re not in great cardiovascular shape yet.
 You’ll be nervous to embark on your next run, and it’s a good way provoke a running injury.

 On the other hand, you might be over-cautious and start your first run with too slow of a pace.
-You find a “comfort zone” and you don’t worry about how long you can run because you know you can hold the pace.
+You find a “comfort zone” in easy runs and you don’t worry about how long you can run because you know you can hold the pace.
 The danger here is getting too complacent and not improving your speed as much as you want.

 So, how do you determine how you should pace yourself during a run?
 Here are some great running tips on pacing from Coach Holly!